 - “We’ve tried strategy after strategy — and nothing has worked.”

 Have you have put every tactic under the sun into play with no results?
 No matter how many opportunities you give your teen to change – counseling, rewards, punishments – nothing seems to work.
 You are frustrated and ready for your teen’s life to head in a different direction.
 Clinical expertise in a residential setting could be a turning point for your teen’s restoration.

 Your teen’s and your family’s safety is critical.
 If your teen exhibits reckless behavior that puts anyone at risk (including themselves, you, your family or their classmates and friends), it is time to get help.
 Examples include feeling fearful of leaving your child alone, experimenting with drugs and alcohol, anger, stealing, violent tendencies and more.
 A residential treatment center can provide a safe, engaging environment – the right setting for personal growth.

-We know that sending your struggling teen to a residential treatment agency is one of the hardest decisions your family may ever need to make.
+We know that sending your struggling teen to a residential treatment center is one of the hardest decisions your family may ever need to make.
 When your teen is struggling, all you want is real restoration.
 All you want is your child back.
-Our Rebalance 120-Day Intensive Assessment™, the first phase of Shelterwood’s comprehensive treatment program, is the beginning of your journey towards restoration.